networknt/light-doc/content/service/messaging/kafka/purge.md

 repeat the above for test2 and test3

-login to sandbox to stop the token-reader.
-Optionally, we can stop the faucet.
+Stop the schema-registry server on the sandbox.
+If this server is left running, the old schema are still cached and will saved back to the new Kafka topic.

 ```
 ssh sandbox
-cd light-chain/light-kube/token-reader
+cd networknt/light-docker
-kubectl detete -f deployment.yml
+docker-compose -f docker-compose-schema-registry.yml down
 ```

-Stop the schema-registry server on the sandbox.

 ### Stop Kafka